containernetworking/cni/README.md

 ### Requirements

 The CNI spec is language agnostic.
 To use the Go language libraries in this repository, you'll need a recent version of Go.
-Our [automated tests](https://travis-ci.org/containernetworking/cni/builds) cover Go versions 1.7 and 1.8.
+You can find the Go versions covered by our [automated tests](https://travis-ci.org/containernetworking/cni/builds) in [.travis.yaml](.travis.yml).

 ### Reference Plugins